J. Alfred Smith

-James Alfred Smith Senior (born May 19, 1931) is the Pastor Emeritus of the Allen Temple Baptist Church in Oakland, California.
+James Alfred Smith Sr. (May 19, 1931 – September 19, 2025) was an American pastor of the Allen Temple Baptist Church in Oakland, California.

 Ebony Magazine chose Smith to be one of the "Most Influential Black Americans" and was one of the magazine's Top 15 Greatest Black Preachers of 1993.

+He was recognized with various honors, including receiving the Lifetime Achievement Award from the Greenling Institute.

 Early life

-Smith was born in Kansas City, Missouri to Amy Gates Smith and Clyde Anderson.
-Smith graduated from Kansas City's R.T.
-Coles High School in 1948.
-He obtained a license to preach that same year.
+Smith was born in Kansas City, Missouri, on May 19, 1931, to Amy Gates Smith and Clyde Anderson.
+He graduated from Kansas City's R.T.
+Coles High School in 1948 and obtained a license to preach that same year.
+He married JoAnna Goodwin in 1950 and began as a student pastor at Mount Washington Baptist Church in Parkville, Missouri, in 1951.

-Personal life

-Smith is married to Reverend Bernestine Smith.
-Smith's first wife, Joanna Goodwin Smith, died in 2007.
-Smith's son, J. Alfred Smith Jr., now retired, was a Senior Pastor of the Allen Temple Baptist Church.

 Education

-Smith earned a B.S. degree from Western Baptist College in elementary education in 1952.
-In 1959, he earned a bachelor's degree in Divinity from the University of Missouri, and in 1966 he earned a master's degree in “Theology, Church, and Community.”
+Smith earned a B.S. degree from Western Baptist College (now Corban University) in elementary education in 1952.
+In 1959, he earned a bachelor's degree in divinity from the University of Missouri, and in 1966 he earned a master's degree in Theology, Church, and Community.

 In 1972, he received a master's degree from the American Baptist Seminary in American Church History.
 In 1975, Smith received a Doctor of Ministry Degree from the Golden Gate Baptist Theological Seminary.

+Career

+During the 1960s, Smith worked at the American Baptist Convention Staff of Northern California, Bishop College in Dallas, American Baptist Churches of the West.
+He also taught at Laney College, Merritt College, Patton College and Concordia College, all in Oakland, California.

+Smith was named Senior Pastor of Oakland, California's Allen Temple Baptist Church in 1971.

+In 1979 he became the first vice-president of the Progressive Baptist State Convention of California.
+He was elected president two years later.

+In 1989, he testified before the United Nations against South Africa’s apartheid regime, calling for freedom and justice.

+In 1984 he became the first vice-president of Progressive National Baptist Convention, and became president in 1986.

+He was the Founder and Chancellor (1989–2011) of the Leadership Institute at Allen Temple.

+In 1992 he joined the American Baptist Seminary of the West (now Berkeley School of Theology) as Professor of Preaching and Church Ministries.
+Upon his retirement, he was named Professor Emeritus of Preaching and Church Ministries.

+In 2004, he lectured at the Oxford University Round Table.

+In 2005, he keynoted the Baylor University Conference on Black Preaching.

+In 2007, he preached in Cambridge, England, at St. Andrew’s Baptist Church on “A Changeless Christ in a Changing World.”

+He retired from the Allen Temple Baptist Church in 2009 and was succeeded by his son, Rev. Dr. James Alfred Smith Jr.

+In 2012, he became the first chair of the Council of Elders for Oblate School of Theology's Sankofa Institute for African American Pastoral Leadership in San Antonio, Texas.

+Smith had a lengthy and rich career as a Visiting Professor and Doctoral Advisor including: